sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/400 - configuration-settings/110 - fields.md

 Anchor
 - If `anchor` is a string, the engine will transform it into `{ match: { text: "THE_STRING", type: "includes" } }` — a standard includes matcher with no start or end
 - `start` (optional, defaults to the first line in the document)
-    - An [AnchorComponent](doc:anchorcomponent)  that sets the inclusive start point in the document for matches
+    - An [anchor-object](doc:anchor-object)  that sets the inclusive start point in the document for matches
 - `match`
-    - An [AnchorComponent](doc:anchorcomponent)  that specifies the match criteria for the field
+    - An [anchor-object](doc:anchor-object)  that specifies the match criteria for the field
     - The engine passes an array of all the lines that match the criteria to extraction method (and by default the method will return the first non-empty result, see `match` above)
 - `end` (optional, defaults to no endpoint)
-    - An [AnchorComponent](doc:anchorcomponent)  that sets the exclusive endpoint in the document for matches
+    - An [anchor-object](doc:anchor-object)  that sets the exclusive endpoint in the document for matches
     - `includesEnd` (optional, defaults to false): If true the endpoint is inclusive rather than exclusive